 A comprehensive database of over 13,000 recordings which feature the recorder and its music may be accessed via the side panel to the right of this article.
 It includes LPs, EPs, MCs, CDs and MP3s

-The discography shows the recorder employed in its wide repertoire from broken consorts of the renaissance, to the concertos and sonatas of the baroque, and to the recorder concertos of the 20th and 21st centuries.
-In between, are examples of recorder in ethnic and popular music, in Celtic and punk music, and in new age music.
+The discography shows the recorder employed in its wide repertoire from broken consorts of the renaissance to the concertos and sonatas of the baroque, and to the recorder concertos of the 20th and 21st centuries.
+In between, are examples of the recorder in ethnic and popular music, in Celtic and punk music, and in new age music.

 In addition to recordings that feature the recorder, a great many performances of medieval, renaissance, ethnic and popular music employ recorders as part of the ensemble.
-Many of the examples listed here are directed by recorder players and thus might be expected to make prominent use of the instrument.
+Many of the examples listed here are directed by recorder players and so might be expected to make prominent use of the instrument.
 Others are there simply at readers’ request.
 An extensive index to other early music recordings together with notes and reviews is available at the Early Music FAQ site (see below).

 Where they are provided, or where it is possible to infer them, Opus and catalogue numbers of works by Corelli and Handel have been given in the Contents list for each recording that includes works by either of those composers.
 As time permits, works by Bach, Telemann, Vivaldi and others will be accorded similar treatment.

 To add details of recordings of which you are aware please email Nicholas Lander as many of the following details as possible: